jpdesc/Oura-Tracker-App/README.md

 # Oura-Tracking-App
 ## Introduction

-This is an app to pull Oura ring data for personal tracking using the Oura API.
-I do not recommend using this as it is under development.
+This is a daily wellness dashboard, calendar and workout tracker.
+Uses data from the Oura API for insights on sleep.